 What is your level of success in sales?

 Are you good at it?
 Do you enjoy it?
 Would doing business development sales 10 hours a day be torture for you, or would you enjoy being out in the community telling customers about great value your company’s product or service offers?

 How do you feel about managing employees?
 Do you want any at all?
 Could you comfortably manage a small staff—or a large one?
 Do you want to be able to hire a manager to do that for you?
 Are you a strong communicator and a capable motivator?
 Is important to you to make a difference in your employees’ personal and professional grow while being part of your business?

 Do you have experience with and a knack for running multi-faceted business units?
 Are you a marketing whiz looking for a new challenge?
 Are you able to read a financial statement and understand it?
 Numbers are the language of business, and you’ll have an important skill going in if you’re already good at interpreting them.

 Some terrific franchise opportunities come bundled with state of the art tech systems (and excellent training in how to use them).
 If you don’t have a natural aptitude for that kind of thing, are you trainable and willing to learn?

---What kinds of personal and professional contacts and connections can you leverage to help build your business?
+What kinds of personal and professional contacts and connections can you leverage to help build your business?

 For example, are you a certified teacher looking to open a tutoring center?
 If so, wonderful—but do you also have experience and skills compatible with running the business end of the franchise?